 Follow a heart-healthy diet.

 If you feel depressed, talk with your family and friends.
-Ask your doctor about getting help from a counselor.
+Ask your provider about getting help from a counselor.

-Your doctor may ask you to take blood-thinning medicines to help keep your blood from forming clots.
-Your doctor might recommend one of these medicines:
+You may need to take blood-thinning medicines to help keep your blood from forming clots.
+Your provider might recommend one of these medicines:

 - Aspirin or clopidogrel (Plavix) or another blood thinner